 [ $(($(date +%s) - start)) -le 0 ] || notify-send "Terminal process" "$(echo $@) completed in $(($(date +%s) - start)) seconds" -i ~/terminal.png -t 2000

-Now, you don’t have to constantly check the Terminal to know whether a task is finished or not.
+Now, you don't have to constantly check the Terminal to know whether a task is finished or not.
 Just run and forget about the long running terminal task.
 NotiFyre will take care of it and notify you once task is done.